Transport Around Tonga

 Car rental is available in Tongatapu and Vava’u where the road networks are extensive enough to warrant such services.
 As well as Tongatapu and Vava’u, cycle hire is available on islands that are comfortable enough to cycle around, such as Lifuka and Foa islands in Ha’apai and the island of ‘Eua.

 Car rental provides the ultimate freedom to explore Tongatapu and the main island of Vava’u at your own pace.
 Rental cars are a mixed bag when it comes to quality, where most of the time you can expect older cars with a relatively affordable rental rate.
-Visitors are required to purchase a Temporary Driver’s License to legally drive in Tonga, which you can read up about in Things to Know About Car Rental in Tonga.
+Some visitors are required to purchase a Temporary Driver’s Licence to legally drive in Tonga, which you can read up about in Things to Know About Car Rental in Tonga.

 Yes, on the islands of ‘Eua, you can hire a horse just like you would a bicycle.
 However, you need to be competent on a horse for this option.

 Other Transport in Tonga

 And for the other transport methods that don’t perfectly fit elsewhere, here are the other ways to get around Tonga…

 Most accommodations in Tonga offer their own airport shuttle service, transporting guests between the nearest airport and their accommodation.
 This is often cheaper than getting a taxi.
 Accommodation shuttles can be arranged with your accommodation before arriving in Tonga.
 Learn more in Tonga Airports: Your Airport Transfer Options.

 Often one of the easiest ways of getting between attractions is through guided tours.
 Relatively inexpensive compared to car rentals and taking a taxi from attraction to attraction, guided tours have the transport, driver and local knowledge sorted for you.
 Check out some of the tours available in the Guided Tours in Tonga.